brunoscopelliti/risk-reinforces/README.md

 # risk-reinforces

-Computes the number of reinforces a player can have
+Computes the number of reinforces a player can have.